Vadym79/AWSPowertoolsForLambdaJavaV2/lambda-graalvm-23-native-image-idempotency/README.md

 # Experimenting with observability feature of the Powertools for AWS Lambda (Java) v2

 This repository provides some example of using Powertools for AWS Lambda (Java) v2 and especially idempotency feature @Idempotent.
-I also provide ideas how to prime Powertools idempotency functionality with Lambda SnapStart as using such a feature increases the startup time/cold start of such Lambda functions
+I also provide ideas how to prime Powertools idempotency functionality with Lambda SnapStart as using such a feature increases the startup time/cold start of such Lambda functions.
-This artifact is deployable as a Lambda Custom Runtime consisting of GraalVM Native Image
+This artifact is deployable as a Lambda Custom Runtime consisting of GraalVM Native Image.

 ## Architecture